SabakiHQ/gtp/README.md

 - `response` [`<Response>`](#response) - The partial response until now,
   including the incoming line with all the previous lines.

+#### `streamController.sendAbort()`

+Sends an abort signal, an empty line, to the engine which tries to abort the command that's currently being processed.

 #### `streamController.close()`

 Cleans up listeners.